Azure-Skyed/MC-Server-Machine-Switch/README.md

 Move/make your Minecraft server as usual to the main machine's folder.
 (I recommend changing your server's .jar to `server.jar`, to make it more organized.)
+It's always a good idea to make a backup of your server.